GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 During initial deloyment click the `Deploy All` button and wait for the process to finish.

+!!!
+Note
+    If you are deploying offline Gluu Server 4.0, you need to replace `/opt/gluu/jetty/oxauth/webapps/oxauth.war` with https://ox.gluu.org/maven/org/gluu/oxauth-server/4.0.Final.patch1/oxauth-server-4.0.Final.patch1.war in case you will use Key Rotation feature.

 ## External Load-balancers

 Load balancing Gluu Server is relatively easy, there are some caveats with how connections should be made.
 Please refer to the [Nginx template](https://github.com/GluuFederation/cluster-mgr/blob/master/clustermgr/templates/nginx/nginx.temp#L26) for reference on how to properly route paths.
 For default functionality you should use the following as guidance: